tobvor/ddns-servercow/README.md

 # Dynamic DNS Updater for Servercow
 This container is a dyndns client for servercow.
-It is designed to run in a Docker container and updates the DNS records of a domain hosted on Servercow.de with the current public IP address of the container.
+It is designed to run in a Docker environment and updates the DNS records of a domain hosted on servercow.de with the current public IP address.

 ## Prerequisites

 Before running this script, ensure you have the following:

 - Docker installed on your system.
-- Access to a domain hosted on Servercow.de.
+- Access to a domain hosted on servercow.de.
-- Servercow.de API credentials (username and password).
+- Servercow.de credentials (username and password) with access to the DNS API.

 ## Usage

 ### Environment Variables

 - `DOMAIN`: The domain name for which DNS records need to be updated.
-- `USER`: Your Servercow.de API username.
+- `USER`: servercow.de username (user needs access to the DNS API).
-- `PASSWORD`: Your Servercow.de API password.
+- `PASSWORD`: servercow.de password.
 - `INTERVAL` (optional): Interval in seconds between each DNS update (default is 120 seconds).
 - `SUBDOMAIN` (optional): Subdomain to update (default is the root domain).
 - `IPv4` (optional): Whether to update IPv4 address (default is true).
 - `IPv6` (optional): Whether to update IPv6 address (default is false).
+See notes below. ⚠️
 - `PROVIDER_IPv4` (optional): Provider URL to fetch IPv4 address (default is http://ifconfig.co).
 - `PROVIDER_IPv6` (optional): Provider URL to fetch IPv6 address (default is http://ifconfig.co).